Liverpool Road, Patricroft, Eccles, Manchester M30

 Part of the original building was retained for general purposes when the present building and attached presbytery was built in 1959-61 from designs by A. F. Ratcliff of Walter Stirrup & Son.
 The church was opened on 9 March 1961 by Archbishop Beck.
-It is notable for the number and quality of its newly-commissioned artworks, described below and illustrated in figure 1.
+It is notable for the number and quality of its newly-commissioned artworks, described below.
 The old church was retained as a youth club and for use by the church operatic society.

 The church was consecrated on 31 August 1986 by Bishop Geoffrey Burke.
 There was a sanctuary reordering to mark the occasion, when the high altar was moved and a new altar, tabernacle plinth and twin lecterns were installed, the gift of the Myladoor family.
 At the same time relics of St Oliver Plunkett and St Paul of the Cross were sealed within the altar.
 The font was moved from the baptistery and the space turned into a piety stall in the late 1990s.
 A new church hall was built to the rear of the church in 1990-1, and opened on the 21 April 1991 by Bishop Patrick Kelly.